Getting Started with C++ in Visual Studio

 The error message also appears in the Error List window.
 You can display the window by, on the menu bar, choosing View, Error List.

-cout is included in the <iostream> header file, which you've not yet declared.
+cout is included in the <iostream> header file.

 You probably noticed that a box appeared as you entered code, providing suggestions for the characters that you entered.
-This feature, which is named IntelliSense, provides a collection of coding prompts, such as List Members, Parameter Info, Quick Info, Signature Help, and Complete Word, to help you write code faster.
-In addition, you can use code snippets, which are pre-defined blocks of code.
+This box is part of C++ IntelliSense, which provides coding prompts, including listing class or interface members and parameter information.
+You can also use code snippets, which are pre-defined blocks of code.
 For more information, see Using IntelliSense and Code Snippets.

 Save the changes to the file.

-You should debug GreetingsConsoleApp to verify whether the word "Hello" appears in the console window as you expected.
+You can debug GreetingsConsoleApp to see whether the word "Hello" appears in the console window.

 Start the debugger.

 The debugger starts and runs the code.
-The console window appears for a few seconds but closes quickly as the debugger stops running.
-The debugger completed running the app too quickly for you to verify what text appeared in the console window.
+The console window (a separate window that looks like a command prompt) appears for a few seconds but closes quickly when the debugger stops running.
+To see the text, you need to set a breakpoint to stop program execution.